Industrial/Organizational Psychology, Operational Psychology, & Social Psychology

-Fellows Corporate Consortium, LLC (FCC) utilizes Industrial/Organizational Psychology and Social Psychology strategies to help client corporations maximize their human assets by: (a) focusing on people and performance; (b) selection; (c) training, retention, and development; and (d) putting new strategies in place to ensure and improve organizational performance.
+Fellows Corporate Consortium, LLC (FCC) utilizes Industrial/Organizational Psychology, Operational Psychology, and Social Psychology strategies to help client corporations maximize their human assets by: (a) focusing on people and performance; (b) conceptualize, design, and executive screening and selection protocols to provide decision makers with nuanced insights to shape a talented and trusted workforce; (c) training, retention, and development; and (d) putting new strategies in place to ensure and improve organizational performance.
 Organizations must create effective systems change in its corporate systems through strategic movements of organizational systems from vertical structures to horizontal, fluid, and circular systems accompanied with high levels of accountability and congruity, expand the knowledge base for decision making, structure development, environmental management, and human interaction strategies to change organizational functioning to a thinking practice focused on systems development by evaluating degrees to which the alignment between people and organizational systems exist.

 This field focuses on the theoretical and practical issues of the human condition and the application of human conditions, values, beliefs, attitudes, and strategies to the systemic issues of organizations.
 Particular attention is focused on the congruity issues of people and organizational systems.
 Attention is given in this process of inquiry to the issues of systems change, holistic change, transformation, development, change creation and change implementation.
-Key to this study is the exploration of cultural and cross-cultural issues embedded in organizational life and how those lives impact the ability of the organization to make critical changes for its “life cycle”.
-In essence, client organizations must experience alignment with their expressed policies and procedures in order to achieve maximum bottom-line benefits, and turning points in their managers and employees lives.
+Key to this study is the exploration of cultural and cross-cultural issues embedded in organizational life and how those lives impact the ability of the organization to make critical changes for its “life cycle.”
+In essence, client organizations must experience alignment with their expressed policies and procedures in order to achieve maximum bottom-line benefits, and turning points in their managers and employees.
+We assist you in accomplishing this task by utilizing specific assessment and selection programs.
+Assessment and selection programs can be customized to meet the unique requirements of your organization or mission set.
+The psychologists begin the assessment and selection process by meeting with key personnel to determine the variables of success for the specific position.
+In addition to the specific variables determined by leadership, FCC I/O psychologists routinely assess candidate history, lifestyle, personality, stress tolerance, cognitive flexibility, motivation, intellect, cultural fluency and ability to smoothly cross social strata to achieve operational objectives.

 Fellows Corporate Consortium, LLC (FCC) utilizes Social Psychology, also known as Psychological Sociology.
 Social Psychology strategies are utilized because this field focuses on contextual issues of organizational life that are influenced not only by psychological processes but by cultural and sociological developments of the human condition.
 Client organizations benefit from strategies centering on social conditions that affect employees among all levels based on issues concerning group dynamics, socialization, social identity, and social change.